๐Ÿ”” Pennsylvania Eviction Notice Laws

 • Return Timeline: 30 days after lease termination and tenant vacating

-• Itemized List: If deductions are made, must provide itemized list within 30 days
+• Itemized List: Required for any deductions, within 30 days

-• Penalty: Failure to comply can result in forfeiture of right to withhold any portion
+• Penalty: Failure to comply can result in forfeiture of the right to withhold any portion

 See our full guide to Pennsylvania security deposit laws for complete details.